It can be difficult to select a website host among myriad of available options. I’ve recently moved to DreamHost. Here are a few reasons why.

 A Bonus Reason

 Yes, this post is titled “7 Reasons ….”
-But, I have a final bonus reason I’m glad to have DreamHost as a hosting partner, even though I only learned about this reason after I made the switch.
+But, there is a final bonus reason I’m glad to have DreamHost as a hosting partner, even though I only learned about this reason after I made the switch.

 If you’re looking for a web host, I hope these thoughts have given you some helpful reasons to consider DreamHost.